-Justin Gailey for Ed Admin and MEd for Practicing Educators Programs
+Justin Gailey: Educational Administrator and MEd for Practicing Educators Programs

-Elizabeth Rangel for BA in Education and MEd Elementary and Secondary with Teacher Certification Programs
+Elizabeth Rangel: Bachelor of Arts in Education and MEd Elementary and Secondary with Teacher Certification Programs

 You may also contact a faculty or staff administrator for assistance:

-Dr. Julia Aguirre for BA in Education and Teacher Certification Programs (all tracks)
+Dr. Julia Aguirre: Bachelor of Arts in Education and Teacher Certification Programs (all tracks)

-Dr. Laura Feuerborn for EdS in School Psychology Program
+Dr. Laura Feuerborn: Education Specialist in School Psychology Program (EdS)

-Dr. Matthew Weinstein for MEd/Master of Education for Practicing Educators
+Dr. Matthew Weinstein: Master of Education for Practicing Educators (MEd)

 ADVISING & STUDENT RESPONSIBILITIES